bartolsthoorn/resque-workers-lock/README.md

 ## What does it do?
 If resque jobs have the same lock applied this means that those jobs cannot be processed simultaneously by two or more workers.

-## The Lock
+## What is the default lock?
-By default the lock is the instance name + arguments.
+By default the lock is the instance name + arguments (just like the classic resque-lock).
 Override this lock to lock on specific arguments.

 ## How does it differ from resque-lock?
 Resque-lock will not let you queue jobs when you locked them.
 Resque-workers-lock locks on a workers-level and will requeue the locked jobs.
 Resque workers lock will not prevent you to queue jobs.
+If a worker takes on a job that is already being processed by another worker it will put the job back up in the queue!

 ## Example
 This example shows how you can use the workers-lock to prevent two jobs with the same domain to be processed simultaneously.